The full rundown of the qualifying process and who will be teeing up in Japan in July

-How does the Olympic golf qualifying 2020 process work?
+How does the Olympic golf qualifying 2020 process work and who’s going?
 We’ll get you there, but first…

-Correct, they are not – and you can read all about that here – but they are still being referred to as the 2020 Olympic Games or Tokyo 2020 if that’s what you prefer.
+Correct, they were not – and you can read all about that here – but they are still being referred to as the 2020 Olympic Games – or Tokyo 2020 if that’s what you prefer.

 What happened last time?

 Despite a controversy-filled build up to the 2016 Olympic Games golf programme in Rio de Janiero, the sport returned to the world stage with a flourish after well over a century away.

 Some fine golf captured the hearts and minds of the local fans as well as those watching from home.
 With six of the world’s top players taking home the medals for six different countries, golf’s global reaches were well on display and vindicated its inclusion in the world’s biggest sporting event.

 Justin Rose’s three-year gold medal tour, after winning the men’s event, has been the source of a few laughs among his peers, but also the source of a fair deal of envy and regret.
 While the excuses piled up before the last Olympics for some notable absentees, there will likely be few this time around as the game’s best are regularly reminded of what they missed out on.

 Rory McIlroy, the most high profile golfer to snub the Olympics last time out, has already commited to represent Ireland at Tokyo 2020.
 But who has qualified, and how did they do it?
 We break it all down for you right here.

 The men will compete in a traditional Thursday-to-Sunday slot from July 29-August 1, while the women’s tournament will be a Wednesday start from August 4-7.

 Frustratingly but unsurprisingly, both tournaments are 72-hole stroke play affairs and will take place over the East course at Kasumigaseki Country Club.